International Students Center

-To receive an I-20 form, please submit an I-20 Request Form and other required documents to the International office approximately 90 days before the beginning of the semester you wish to enroll.
+To receive an I-20 form, please submit an I-20 Request Form (not to be used for extensions) and other required documents to the International office approximately 90 days before the beginning of the semester you wish to enroll.

 Please submit copies of the documents and keep the originals for your visa interview or change of status.